ergo-services/ergo/docs/ai-agents.md

 - [Process](basics/process.md) for the actor lifecycle
 - [Supervisor](actors/supervisor.md) for restart strategies
 - [Events](basics/events.md) for pub/sub coordination
+- [Inspecting With an AI Agent](advanced/mcp.md) for AI-driven investigation of a live cluster
-- [Observer](extra-library/applications/observer.md) for live diagnostics and AI-driven investigation
+- [Observer](extra-library/applications/observer.md) for configuring and bounding that surface
 - [Examples](https://github.com/ergo-services/examples) for working reference projects